-Once there, Wise’s family met with Bartley Griffith, MD, a UMMC cardiac surgeon and professor of surgery at the University of Maryland School of Medicine; and Erika Feller, MD, a UMMC cardiologist and associate professor of medicine at the University of Maryland School of Medicine, to discuss the best course of action.
+Once there, Wise’s family met with Bartley Griffith, MD, a UMMC cardiac surgeon and professor of surgery at the University of Maryland School of Medicine, to discuss the best course of action.

 Only one thing was certain: Wise’s heart was dying.

 Wise’s sister, Tammy Baker, made the decision for Wise to undergo ventricular assist device (VAD) surgery.
 VADs are temporary pumps that are typically installed on one side of the heart to replace lost pumping function, and allow the heart muscle to heal.
 Wise’s heart was so sick that he needed a unique biventricular assist device (BiVAD) installed on both sides of his heart.

 UMMC’s robust VAD program offers a number of types of VAD systems to fit the needs of each patient and includes a team of VAD engineers who monitor patients 24/7, a level of support not found at many heart centers.